openhab/openhab-addons/bundles/org.openhab.binding.sonnen/README.md

 ## Thing Configuration

 Only the parameter `hostIP` is required; this is the IP address of the sonnen battery in your local network.
-If you want to use the V2 API of the vendor sonnen which supports more channels you need to provide the `Authentication Token`.
+If you want to use the V2 API of the vendor sonnen which supports more channels you need to provide the `authToken`.

 ## Channels